Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Asymptotic Normality for Weighted SGD

-One approach to construct confidence intervals involves estimating the limiting covariance matrix $\Sigma$ and directly utilizing the asymptotic normality result outlined in Theorem \ref{tm2}.
-For example, the $95\%$ confidence interval for the $j$-th element $x^{*}_{j}$ can be construct as:
+{\textbf{Via covariance matrix estimation.}} One approach to construct confidence intervals involves estimating the limiting covariance matrix $\Sigma$ and directly utilizing the asymptotic normality result outlined in Theorem \ref{tm2}.
+For example, the $95\%$ confidence interval for the $j$-th element $x^{*}_{j}$ can be constructed as:

-where $z_{0.975}$ corresponds to the $97.5\%$ percentile for a standard normal distribution, $\hat{V}_{n}$ is the estimate for the sandwich form matrix The prefactor $w$ can be readily computed for any specific averaging scheme, meaning that we only need to estimate the sandwich form matrix $V$.
+where $z_{0.975}$ corresponds to the $97.5\%$ percentile for a standard normal distribution, $\hat{V}_{n}$ is the estimate for the sandwich form matrix $V = A^{-1}SA^{-1}.$ The prefactor $w$ can be readily computed for any specific averaging scheme, meaning that we only need to estimate the sandwich form matrix $V$.
 It is important to note that this sandwich form matrix $V$ is the asymptotic covariance matrix of ASGD $\bar{x}_{n}$.
 There are several established approaches to estimating the asymptotic covariance matrix of ASGD in an online fashion, such as the plug-in method, which estimates $A$ and $S$ separately, and the batch-means method, which employs SGD iterates to directly construct $\hat{V}_{n}$ \citep{chen2020statistical,zhu2021online}.
 As we are utilizing the vanilla SGD algorithm, these aforementioned approaches can be applied to obtain a consistent sandwich form matrix estimate $\hat{V}_{n}$.
 Then, we can construct the asymptotic valid confidence intervals.